 Once you’ve tested, analyzed and improved the soil as necessary, it’s time to take the next step.
 To restore a pasture, first mow the pasture as low as possible.
 A Frontier Rotary Cutter (US CA) is the tool to use.
 Next, it’s beneficial to disturb the soil surface.
 The idea is to upset the pasture surface just enough to provide a good germination environment.
 The process will also promote the growth of existing vegetation.

 Next, acquire and plant the new seed.
-A Frontier Conservation Seeder (US CA) is an excellent implement for this.
-Available in either 5 foot or 7 foot working widths, it handles virtually any size seed, from native prairie grasses to large legumes and requires a tractor with a minimum of only 30 engine horsepower.
-It can also be used to apply fertilizer.
+In this video, we’re using a Frontier CS1384 Conservation Seeder (US CA).
+Available in either 5 foot or 7 foot working widths, it handles virtually any size seed, from native prairie grasses to large legumes.
+We’ve match it with a John Deere 5115M (US CA) Utility Tractor.
 On the other hand, a Frontier Broadcast Spreader (US CA) or Frontier Pendular Spreader (US CA) provides another great solution to restore a pasture.
 Follow the seed provider’s directions for application rate.
 Once you’ve spread your new seed, go over the area with a chain or spike tooth harrow to develop good seed to soil contact.

 Doing this in the early fall will promote germination and growth before the first freeze hits, which will help foster growth in the spring and plant survival in the future.
 Let the new pasture grow until it reaches flowering height, then mow to a height of at least 6 inches, if not higher.
 Let the pasture regrow to its pre-mowing height.
 Then allow animals to graze if that’s part of your program.